Welcome! I hope we can connect.

 Trained in EMDR (Eye Movement Desensitization and Reprocessing) and pursuing certification

-Specialized in Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), 12-Step Informed Care, Trauma-Informed Care, and Buddhist-informed psychotherapy.
+Specialized in Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), 12-Step Informed Care, Harm reduction Model of Care, Trauma-Informed Care, and Buddhist-informed psychotherapy.

 Education and Credentials